DharmarajDS/fastapi-project-structure/README.md

 # fastapi-ps
-quickly deploy a fastapi project structure for you
+quickly deploy a fastapi project structure for you...

+It saves a time, that you consuming for build a project structure.